Copy the text below and then paste that into your favorite email application.

 Visitation open to the public 2:00 p.m. to 9:00 p.m., Monday, January 18, 2021 at Assumption Greek Orthodox Church, 13631 S. Brainard Ave., Chicago, IL 60633.
 Due to Covid restrictions, space is limited for the funeral service on Tuesday, January 19, 2021, please contact (773) 646-2999 by 5:00 p.m., Sunday, January 17, 2021 to leave a message for registration and a member of the church council will call back to confirm.
 Interment Elmwood Cemetery, Hammond, IN.

-To send sympathy gifts to the family or plant a tree in memory of Rev. James L. Doyle, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Rev. James L. Doyle, please visit our Tree Store.